 If disability related accommodations are necessary (for example, a note taker, extended time on exams, captioning), please register with the MU Disability Center, S5 Memorial Union, 573-882-4696, and then notify me of your eligibility for reasonable accommodations.
+For other MU resources for persons with disabilities, click on "Disability Resources" on the MU homepage.

-Sample Statement for Intellectual Pluralism
+Intellectual Pluralism